etchteam/offline-ux/experiments/offline-page/readme.md

-# Show a custom offline page
+# Offline page

-Display a more engaging custom branded offline webpage when users move offline instead of the generic default web browser one...
+Implementing an offline page should be just as essential as including a 404 page on your website...

 ---